The ruined city of Pompeii at the foot of Mount Vesuvius is like a Shakespearean tragedy.

 House of Sallust

 The House of Sallust is the second Domus you must visit.
-The oldest parts of this house have been dated to the 4th century BC.
+The oldest parts of this house date to the 4th century BC.